arkanjo-tool/arkanjo/README.md

 ## Preprocessor

-The tool is designed to have a heavy preprocesing, to enable the tool to answer different kind of queries fastly.
+The tool is designed with heavy preprocessing, which enables it to answer different kinds of queries quickly.

-To do the preprocessing, execute the preprocessor:
+To perform the preprocessing, execute the preprocessor:

 ```
 ./preprocessor
 ```

-The preprocessor will ask for the complete path to the codebase you are interested to find code duplications and the similarity threshold.
+The preprocessor will ask for the complete path to the codebase you want to analyze and the desired similarity threshold.

 The preprocessor can take a while to execute.
-Depending on the size of the codebases, it cannot run or take a some hours.
+Depending on the size of the codebase, it may take several hours or fail to run altogether.

-## Execute the run
+## Execute the tool

-To execute the tool and the tool functionalities, you need to run the command that respect this format:
+To execute the tool's commands, you need to run a command that follows this format:

 ```
 ./exec command [command_parameters] [-pre] [-s <NUMBER>]
 ```

-If you have not executed the preprocessor, the tool will automatically call the preprocessor.
+If the preprocessor has not been run yet, the tool will automatically execute it.

-The shared parameters over all commands are:
+The parameters common to all commands are:

-- [-p] forces the preprocessor to execute.
+- `-p`: Forces the preprocessor to execute.

-- [s \<NUMBER\>] changes the similarity threshould to NUMBER, but just for current command.
+- `-s <NUMBER>`: Changes the similarity threshold to `NUMBER` for the current command only.

-The following are the guide on how to execute the current commands of the tool:
+The following is a guide on how to execute the tool's current commands:

 ### Explore duplications